Stella and Rose's Books Logo

 Written by Nigel Webb.

-1st thus.
+Circa.
 1986.
 Hardback.
-Slightly better than very good condition in a slightly better than very good dustwrapper.
+Very good condition in a very good dustwrapper.

 New Naturalist series No. 72.
 Book Club edition - no price and no 'Collins' at base of spine of dustwrapper.
 Green cloth.
 20 colour photos and over 100 b/w photos and diagrams.
 ISBN: 0002190206.
-There are a couple of old, light sellotape marks to corners of the front free-endpaper and there is evidence of erased heavy pencil.
-The spine of the dustwrapper is lightly faded (as is usual with the NN books).
+Spine and corners bumped.
+Foxing to textblock and endpapers else contents clean.
+Dustwrapper is sunned to spine (as normal with these NN books) and has a light crease in the laminate on front panel.

 Buy now for £100.00 Enquire about this book Add to Wish List